HilarioNengareJr/Student-Rental-Website/README.md

 ## Overview

-Student Rental is a feature-rich web application built with Flask, designed to simplify the process of finding and renting student accommodations.
-Leveraging technologies like HTML, CSS, JavaScript, Elasticsearch, and PostgreSQL, it offers a seamless experience for both tenants and landlords.
+Student Rental is a feature-rich web application built with Python's Flask framework.
+It's designed to simplify the process of finding and renting accommodations for University students in Cyprus.
+Leveraging technologies like HTML, CSS, JavaScript, Elasticsearch, and PostgreSQL, it offers a seamless experience for both students and estate agents.

 ## Technologies Used